 - How to use this document?
 This guidance is meant as an introduction to the programme and the most important rules and requirements for applicants.
 It is not intended as a replacement for the official documents and rules; all applicants should refer to the official documents before they apply.
 Please note that there is also information specific to each call for applications, which sets out any special conditions that apply to that call.
-You can find this information for Call 3 at the end of this document.
-It is important to note that due to limited funds in the programme after Call 2, available funding in Call 3 is limited to specific types of applications in certain priorities.
-We recommend that you start by reading pages 18-20. - There are two types of projects under the programme; regular projects and small-scale projects, and there are specific rules for each type of projects.
+You can find this information for Call 1 at the end of this document. - There are two types of projects under the programme; regular projects and small-scale projects, and there are specific rules for both types of projects.
 It is important to observe both the general rules for the programme and the specific rules for the type of project you wish to apply for. - Who can apply?
-The North Sea Programme is open to applications from anyone in the programme area, which is the whole of Denmark and the Netherlands, the Flemish region of Belgium, northwest Germany, northwest France, the south western area of Sweden and all but the northern-most regions of Norway.
-There is a detailed list of regions on NUTS 3 level on pages 1-5 of the Interreg North Sea 2021-2027 Approved Programme document on the programme website. - Organisations apply as part of a partnership.
+The North Sea Programme is open to anyone in the programme area, which is the whole of Denmark and the Netherlands, the Flemish region of Belgium, northwest Germany, northwest France, the south western area of Sweden and all but the northern-most regions of Norway.
+There is a detailed list of regions at the end of the Draft priorities, specific objectives, & spotlight themes document on the programme website. - Organisations apply as part of a partnership.
 Every partnership in a project must include at least three partners from three different countries.
-The "rule of three" covers both small-scale projects and both stages of the regular project application.
-However, projects should have a positive effect on large parts of the programme area so only meeting the minimum requirements will be a considerable weakness. - You need to be a legal entity (organization or enterprise) based in the programme area in order to apply.
+The "rule of three" cover both regular projects and small-scale projects. - You need to be a legal entity (organization or enterprise) based in the programme area in order to apply.
 Partners from outside the programme area can be part of a partnership under special conditions.